27Aaron/dot-kitty/README.md

-# This is My Kitty Dotfiles.
+# This is My Kitty Config.